BleezDEV/Tank-Assault-Arcade-Game/README.md

 -Space to shoot cannon, A and D to rotate the cannon left and right.

--I am yet to add object oriented programming to this project
+-I am yet to add object oriented programming to this project as well as incorporating delta time to eliminate latency in the movement of sprites